The Smugglers: Home media

-The soundtrack for the story exists due to fan-made recordings.
+The soundtrack for the story exists due to fan-made off-air audio recordings from the original 1966 broadcast.
 These have been released on CD together with linking narration provided by cast member Anneke Wills.
 Several brief clips cut by Australian censors for violence were recovered in 1996 and were released on the Lost in Time DVD box set in 2004.
 Also included in the set is amateur on-location colour film footage made during production at Trethewey Farm, Trethewey, Cornwall.